Baron-von-Riedesel/Jemm/Readme.txt

                PORT92      Use port 92h always
  HMAMIN=k      set minimum amount in kB to get the HMA (default=0, max=63).
  MAXEXT=l      limit extended memory controlled by XMM to <l> kB.
+ MAXSEXT=l     limit extended memory beyond 4GB barrier to <l> kB.
  NOE801        don't use int 15h, ax=E801h to get amount of extended memory.
- NOE820        don't use int 15h, ax=E820h to get amount of extended memory.
+ NOE820        [removed in v5.80]
  X2MAX=m       limit for free extended memory in kB reported by XMS V2
                (default 65535).
 It is reported that some old applications need a value of <m>=32767.
  XMSHANDLES=n  set number of XMS handles (default=32, min=8, max=128).

+ JemmExL still understands option NOE820, which tells it not to use int 15h, ax=E820h to get amount of extended memory.

  4. EMS Implementation Notes